 and if that wasn’t enough, they have to decrypt it, which is virtually impossible without a key.

 Cloud-based services, such as SaaS, typically use an encryption key to encode data.
 Without the key, the data is useless gibberish.
 The service or individual users may hold the key.
 It’s more common for a service to hold the key and only allow access to verified users.

 6) Convertibility into a Whole Lot of Formats

 What’s more, through software integrations, data can be shared across different tools.
+This is especially valuable in areas such as scanning digital invoices (or e-invoices), where paperwork can be markedly reduced by scanning.
 In CMS’s, CRMs, and lead management tools, this is really valuable.
 It doesn’t take much technical savvy either.

 7) Reduced Labor and Associated Costs

 And not just reduced – darn well eliminated.